 Step Nine: Now you should figure out your transportation costs.
-Are you going to take the train (buy tickets or use an Eurail pass), are you going to take planes, rent a car or maybe use the bus?
+Are you going to take the train (buy tickets or use a Eurail pass), are you going to take planes, rent a car, or maybe use the bus?
 Are you going to take multiple forms of transportation?
 You need to price each option and figure this into your budget.

 Get a rough idea of how much it is going to cost to get from city to city.
 You might start to see how much transportation eats into your budget.
-If the costs are to high you might want to limit the number of cities you visit.
+If the costs are too high, you might want to limit the number of cities you visit.

 Note: Even if you’re using a rail pass you should still get an idea of where you want to visit.
 You want to use your pass as efficiently as possible.
 Click here for The Savvy guide for choosing and using an Eurail pass.

 Step Ten: Go back through all the steps above (in no specific order) until you figure out your itinerary.
 Remember that all this will take some time and you’ll change your mind often.